moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/oauth-applications.md

 Cons:

 - More complex as OAuth applications need to be synced across Cells.
-- Each organization requires diffrent token.
+- Each organization requires different token.
 As an example VS code extension need to store tokens per organization, and special case need to be made for git and docker access

 ## 4. Alternative approaches considered